Gastón Lezcano

-Gastón Adrián Lezcano (born November 21, 1986, in San Nicolás de los Arroyos, Argentina) is an Argentine footballer who plas as a left or right winger.
+Gastón Adrián Lezcano (born November 21, 1986, in San Nicolás de los Arroyos, Argentina) is an Argentine former footballer who played as a left or right winger.

 Career

 On 31 December 2013, he is signed by the O'Higgins for the 2013–14 Chilean Primera División season.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, replacing at the 59' to Gonzalo Barriga.

 In January 2025, Lezcano signed with Magallanes from Cobresal.
 He left them on 30 July of the same year.

+On 6 January 2026, Lezcano announced his retirement.